ParallelAgile/CodeBot/codegen-process-guide/low-code/task-oriented-apis.md

   data: []
 }
 ```

+Each item is optional.
+If `status` is undefined or a type besides number, its default is 200.
+The default for `msg` is based on the status - "Ok", "Not found", "Error" etc.

 `data` contains the data to go in the response body.
 The value can be anything you like (array, object, unary value, undefined).